gtag('config', 'AW-943903666');

 Grocery stores suffer from the same challenges facing all retail.
 But Trader Joe’s is counting on more than just Joe-Joes and frozen mandarin chicken to keep customers happy.
 Pleasant in-store service is only one factor singled out by fans of the brand.
 Localized, easy-to-navigate store layouts, specialty private-label products, and a careful selection of products that ignores breadth for delight all contribute to an experience of which service is a piece.
 Staff members are encouraged to take ownership of their successes, and they contribute to a cohesive whole that allows Trader Joe’s to dominate on service as their differentiator, while never having to tout it.

-Rachel Fox is an associate at Woden.
-Whatever your storytelling needs may be, Woden can help.
-Read our extensive guide on how to craft your organization’s narrative, or send us an email at connect@wodenworks.com to discuss how we can help tell your story.
+Rachel Fox is the Head of People and Culture at Woden.
+Read our extensive guide on how to craft your organization’s narrative, or send us an email at connect@wodenworks.com to uncover what makes you essential.